 Read more: What’s new on Netflix

 That said, even the world’s largest streaming service is prone to issues.
-From video and language to logging in and connectivity, there are some issues that result in Netflix not working and will diminish your ability to enjoy the service.
+From video and language to logging in and connectivity, some issues result in Netflix not working and will diminish your ability to enjoy the service.
 Here are some of the more common issues and possible fixes for them.
 You can sign up for Netflix at the link below.

 Netflix not working — logging in

-Netflix is a great streaming service, but it’s very useless if you can’t even log into it.
+Netflix is a great streaming service, but it’s useless if you can’t even log into it.
 Here are some issues you might have with logging in and what to do about them: